apache/spark/TESTING.rst

        ./breeze --test-type Providers --db-reset tests

-* Special kinds of tests - Integration, Heisentests, Quarantined, Postgres, MySQL, which are marked with pytest marks and for those you need to select the type using test-type switch.
+* Special kinds of tests - Integration, Quarantined, Postgres, MySQL, which are marked with pytest marks and for those you need to select the type using test-type switch.
 If you want to run such tests using breeze, you need to pass appropriate ``--test-type`` otherwise the test will be skipped.
   Similarly to the per-directory tests if you do not specify the test or tests to run,